scoobaroo/rspec_testing_inventory/README.md

   end
   ```

-* It can be a benefit to test with data that is more realistic, and randomized test data can help ensure you're not accidentally coding a solution that's too narrow.
+* It can be a benefit to test with data that is more realistic.
+Sometimes people use randomized data as well, but you have to be extremely careful as this can introduce hard to track-down intermittent test failures.

 * Use Factory Girl's "[lazy attributes](https://github.com/thoughtbot/factory_girl/blob/master/GETTING_STARTED.md#lazy-attributes)" and the Ruby array method [`sample`](http://ruby-doc.org/core-2.2.0/Array.html#method-i-sample) to make the factory randomly assign either `"sold"` or `"unsold"` as the status of each item it creates.